rehanvdm/warpurl-api-docs/docs/src/api/db_import.md

 Creating an Import job **consists of two parts**.
 The **first** is **creating the Import Job record** using this API call that returns an S3 `SignedPutUrl` (expires after 15 minutes).
 The **second** part involves doing a `PUT` request to the `SignedPutUrl` uploading **the contents of the file**.
-Only then will the file be processed and the job start,  if the queue is empty.
+Only then will the file be processed and the job start, given that the queue is empty.

 #### REQUEST
 #### Path